Why we love old movie locations — especially the Iverson Movie Ranch

 "Death by Dialogue" (1988) — Inside Joe Iverson's trophy room

-The unusual shoot for the movie takes viewers inside the home of Joe Iverson, who oversaw filming on the ranch for more than half a century.
+The unusual shoot for the movie takes viewers inside the home of Joe Iverson, the man who oversaw filming on the massive location ranch for more than half a century.

 One of Joe Iverson's hunting trophies, in "Death by Dialogue"

 Joe ran the Lower Iverson from the 1920s into the 1970s, and for years oversaw both the Lower and Upper ranches.
-He was an avid big game hunter, and "Death by Dialogue," which features a taxidermist as one of its main characters, works Joe's prize collection of hunting trophies into the storyline.
+In his spare time, he pursued a lifelong passion for big game hunting, and "Death by Dialogue," which features a taxidermist as a central character, works Joe's prize collection of hunting trophies into the storyline.

 A character in the movie examines part of Joe Iverson's butterfly collection